 Uganda had some of the strictest Covid-19 lockdowns in Sub-Saharan Africa, with one in 2020 and another in 2021 (BBC, 2020; Birner et al., 2021; Mahmud & Riley, 2021).
 Using longitudinal data and household fixed effects, we examine the impact of the twin lockdowns in Uganda on food insecurity, labor market outcomes, and how households attempted to cope with the lockdowns.

-Early studies of the impact of the pandemic in developing countries generally find a negative effect of lockdowns on food insecurity, income, employment, and agricultural production.
-However, these studies suffer from significant limitations, such as using only cross-sectional type data or a narrow geographical focus, covering only one or two villages or states in a country.
-These studies also suggest that households try to cope with the lockdowns through behavior changes, such as reducing non-food expenditure, drawing down savings, leaving savings and loan groups, increasing borrowing, and sale of assets (Ceballos et al., 2021; Headey et al., 2020; Kansiime et al., 2021; Rönkkö et al., 2022; Ruszczyk et al., 2021).
+Early assessments of the impact of the pandemic in developing countries generally find a negative effect of lockdowns on food insecurity, income, employment, and agricultural production.
+However, these studies suffer from significant limitations, such as using only cross-sectional type data or having a narrow geographical focus covering only one or two villages or states in a country.
+These studies also suggest that households try to cope with the lockdowns through behavior changes, such as reducing non-food expenditure, drawing down savings, leaving savings and loan groups, increasing borrowing, and selling assets (Ceballos et al., 2021; Headey et al., 2020; Kansiime et al., 2021; Rönkkö et al., 2022; Ruszczyk et al., 2021).
 In addition, there is evidence that remittances declined, and there was insufficient government support to help households cope with the shock (Ceballos et al., 2021; Curi-Quinto et al., 2021).

 Only four studies we could identify used panel data with household fixed-effects models, allowing them to control for household-specific time-invariant factors.
 Contrary to the cross-sectional studies, three of these studies found no effect of lockdowns on food consumption across Liberia, Malawi, Kenya, and Ethiopia (Aggarwal et al., 2022; Hirvonen et al., 2021; Janssens et al., 2021).
 Only the Nigerian lockdown appeared to increase food insecurity (Amare et al., 2021).

 These fixed-effects studies do, however, also have limitations.
-The Liberia data had a low survey completion rate and evidence of a non-random attrition (Aggarwal et al., 2022).
+The Liberia data had a survey completion rate as low as 49% and evidence of a non-random attrition (Aggarwal et al., 2022).
 The Kenya study focused only on households with pregnant women or mothers with children below four years old in one county (Janssens et al., 2021).
 Ethiopia never went into a complete lockdown, and the study covers only Addis Ababa (Hirvonen et al., 2021).
 Finally, the Nigeria study could only examine the immediate effect of the lockdown and used a limited set of food insecurity questions (Amare et al., 2021).

 Given the mixed findings and the limitations in data and estimation methods in the prior literature, our study makes four main contributions.
-First, we use country-wide panel data with household fixed-effects models—which allows us to control for unobservable household characteristics—to compare household food insecurity across almost 1½ years of varying restriction levels.
+First, we use country-wide panel data with household fixed-effects models—which allows us to control for unobservable household characteristics—to compare household food insecurity across almost one-and-a-half years of varying Covid-19 restriction levels.
 Second, we estimate short- and medium-run effects of lockdowns to understand the persistence of the impact of lockdowns in the months following their lifting.
 Moreover, the second lockdown coincided with a prolonged dry spell, which allows us to investigate whether a weather shock compounds the effect of the lockdown (Atamanov et al., 2022).
-Third, we examine how the coping mechanisms households typically employ to handle idiosyncratic shocks perform in the face of repeated systemic shocks.
+Third, we examine how the coping mechanisms that households typically employ to handle idiosyncratic shocks perform in the face of repeated systemic shocks.
 Finally, rather than relying solely on reported lockdowns like in prior studies, we use additional data on the stringency of lockdowns and Google mobility data to conduct robustness checks of our analysis.